gopichandu6096-tech/ccnnca-icvd/README.md

 ### 3.3 Critical Octane Test

-For the previously reported “optimal” conditions, CCNNCA predicts octane contact angle within 0.4° of the measured value, compared to a 28.4° error for the prior CCNN.[file:1]
+For the previously reported “optimal” conditions, CCNNCA predicts octane contact angle within 0.4° of the measured value, compared to a 28.4° error for the prior CCNN.

 ---

 ## 4. Optimization Results

-Using the trained CCNNCA as a surrogate model, the repository includes a 5‑method multi-start optimisation framework:[file:1]
+Using the trained CCNNCA as a surrogate model, the repository includes a 5‑method multi-start optimisation framework:

 - SLSQP
 - Trust-Region
 - COBYLA
 - Nelder-Mead
-- L-BFGS-B[file:1]
+- L-BFGS-B

-Each method is run with 10 random starts under box constraints equal to the experimental parameter bounds.[file:1]
+Each method is run with 10 random starts under box constraints equal to the experimental parameter bounds.

 ### 4.1 Optimal Conditions (Representative CCNNCA–SLSQP Solution)

-Within experimental bounds:[file:1]
+Within experimental bounds:

 | Param | Description                  | Unit   | Min   | Max   | Optimal |
 |-------|------------------------------|--------|-------|-------|--------:|